mnicolleUTC/Netflix-recommandation-engine/README.md

 The presentation video can be accessed at this address: XXXXXX.<br>
 The presentation slides are available in the file Lead_project.pptx.<br>
 Resources, such as the model and training data hosted on Google Drive, can be found at this address: https://drive.google.com/drive/folders/1kdiqpdA-LNxtLTzqqtUPBkfLrpoDvmMJ?usp=sharing<br>
-Below is a description of the content and purpose of each folder in this repository.<br><br>
+Below is a description of the content and purpose of each folder in this repository.<br>
+Thank you, Antoine (#Acts) for collaborating with me on the Kafka subject, Lucas (#Elwi-nc) for developing one of the API and hosting it on Heroku and Marie (#Marie-92) for the global help on the project.<br><br>
-For more information on this project, feel free to contact the repository owner on GitHub : mnicolleUTC.<br><br>
+For more information on this project, feel free to contact the repository owner on GitHub : mnicolleUTC.

+<br><br>

 # ⚙️ Preprocess ⚙️
 This folder contains a script that concatenates data from Kaggle.<br>